• Case ID: #13

 The 'Martyr' had intended to save his peace of mind, but her silence had successfully liquidated his future.

-• The Diagnosis: The Specificity Trap.
-Rigidity in planning creates fragility in execution
+• The Diagnosis: Information Asymmetry (The Martyr's Silence).
+Rigidity in secrecy creates fragility in a partner's future.

 Case File: Forensic Analysis